izaktumz-zz/PasswordChecker/README.md

 # PasswordChecker
-A library that checks if a password is strong by checking if it contains a combination of lowercase,uppercase,special characters and numbers.
+A library that verifies if a password is strong by checking if it contains a combination of lowercase,uppercase,special characters and numbers.
 In Addition,it also generates a random password of the desired length

 # Overview